Pieing: Political acts

+In 2001, environmentalist Mark Lynas pied Bjørn Lomborg at a book event due to his disagreement with the arguments he put forward in The Skeptical Environmentalist.

 "The pie gives power back to the people because so many feel powerless in the face of big politicians and industrialists", explained Pope-Tart (a pseudonym), a member of the Entartistes.
 Newsweek columnist Gersh Kuntzman wrote that pieing "deserves to be one of the most celebrated traditions in our so-called culture."

 Sometimes pieing targets suffer the prank with good humor.
 Jean-Luc Godard was very pleased at being pied and said "this is what happens when silent movies meet talking pictures"; he intervened with the Cannes authorities on behalf of Noël Godin to prevent him from being arrested.
 Anti-gay campaigner Anita Bryant, upon being pied by a gay activist on television, joked that "at least it's a fruit pie", apparently making a pun on the derogatory term for a gay man ("fruit").
 However, moments later she was in tears.
 By contrast, Bernard-Henri Lévy has on multiple occasions attacked Godin and his followers, and Ann Coulter pressed charges in 2005 when she narrowly evaded a pie at the University of Arizona.
 Activist David Horowitz said of his pieing, "These attacks are sinister.
 The person who throws a pie is saying, ‘I hate you.
 I don't want you to speak.'
 I never saw it coming.
 And it took away my dignity.
 When you're lecturing, you're supposed to have an authority.
 But a pie turns it into a food fight."

 On January 25, 2010, Canada's Fisheries and Oceans Minister Gail Shea was hit with a pie in her face while touring the Canada Centre for Inland Waters in Burlington, Ontario, in an act of protest against the seal hunt in Canada by animal rights group PETA.
 PETA said in a release that it was part of its campaign "to stop the government's ill-advised sanction of the slaughter of seals."

 On 19 July 2011, Rupert Murdoch was pied in London during a Parliamentary hearing on the News International phone hacking scandal.

-On 9 May 2017 Alan Joyce, the chief executive of Australian airline Qantas, had a speech interrupted by a man who shoved a pie in his face.
+On 9 May 2017, Alan Joyce, the chief executive of Australian airline Qantas, had a speech interrupted by a man who shoved a pie in his face.

-According to former US president Donald Trump's former fixer Michael Cohen, his boss often referred to the Bill Gates incident and instructed his security detail to look out for flying pies.
+According to US president Donald Trump's former fixer Michael Cohen, his boss often referred to the Bill Gates incident and instructed his security detail to look out for flying pies.
 Trump has also expressed a disdain for fruit-based projectiles, stating under oath that "you can be killed if that happens.”

-On 29 May 2022, a man disguised as an elderly woman smeared cake on the glass case protecting the Mona Lisa in the Louvre.
-The man threw roses to onlookers and said in French that he performed the act because certain "people [are] destroying the planet".